junthehacker/islp-canada/README.md

 ### Step-by-Step Guide

+**This guide assumes UNIX like environment such as Linux and macOS.**

 First make sure your system met all requirements.

 If you are using Apache 2, make sure you have either `.htaccess` or server configured properly to support pretty URLs.